Construction Machinery Maintenance: Boost Performance, Reduce Downtime

 What is construction machinery maintenance?

-Construction machinery maintenance is a proactive, scheduled method of machinery repair, rather than a reactive, unscheduled, sudden breakdown approach.
+Construction machinery maintenance is a proactive, scheduled method of machinery repair rather than a reactive, unscheduled, sudden breakdown approach.
 There are 2 major types of construction machinery maintenance: routine maintenance and preventive maintenance.
 Both are very important for prolonging the longevity of your machinery and keeping operations running smoothly.

 Routine maintenance